WeronikaBrozek/currency-converter-react/README.md

 # Currency Converter

-It's a simple website where you can convert currency values based on 15.01.2022 day exchange values.
-This calculator lets you convert PLN to EUR, GBP and JPY.
+It's a website that provides for the easy conversion of currency values based on present-day exchange rates.
+Based value is PLN.
+Currencies are imported from [Exchange rates API](https://exchangerate.host/#/#docs).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).